-Under the Indenture, the 2018C Bonds are payable from and secured by a pledge and lien on Pledged Tax Revenues on a parity with the 2015 Bonds.
-Pledged Tax Revenues consist of all taxes that were eligible for allocation to the Former Agency with respect to the Project Areas and are allocated to the Agency pursuant to Article 6 of Chapter 6 (commencing with Section 33670) of the Law and Section 16 of Article XVI of the Constitution of the State, or pursuant to other applicable State laws and that are deposited in the RPTTF, excluding (i) the portion of such taxes required to pay debt service on the Existing Bonds, but only to the extent that such taxes were pledged to the payment of debt service on the Existing Bonds, (ii) payments required pursuant to the Pass-Through Agreements, and (iii) all Statutory Pass-Through Amounts unless such payments are subordinated to payments on the 2018C Bonds or any additional Bonds or to the payments owed under any Parity Debt Instrument pursuant to Section 33607.5(e) of the Law and 34177.5(c) of the Dissolution Act.
-See the caption "SECURITY FOR THE 2018C BONDS-Tax Increment Financing."
+Under the Indenture, the 2020 Bonds are payable from and secured by Pledged Tax Revenues, which include all taxes that were eligible for allocation to the Former Agency with respect to Project Area II and Project Area III and are allocated to the Agency pursuant to Article 6 of Chapter 6 (commencing with Section 33670) of the Law and Section 16 of Article XVI of the Constitution of the State, or pursuant to other applicable State laws and that are deposited or available for deposit in the Redevelopment Property Tax Trust Fund, excluding the portion of such taxes required to pay (i) debt service on the Existing Bonds, but only to the extent that such taxes were pledged to the payment of debt service on the Existing Bonds, (ii) Pledged Housing Funds (defined in in the Summerly DDA and under the caption "SECURITY FOR THE 2020 BONDS-Tax Increment Financing-Pledged Housing Funds") to the Master Developer, as required by the Summerly DDA, and (iii) amounts required pursuant to the Pass-Through Agreements.
+Tax increment revenues generated from Project Area I do not constitute Pledged Tax Revenues; however, property tax revenues generated from Project Area I are available to pay a portion of the debt service on the Existing Bonds and the Agency covenants in the Indenture to use tax increment revenues generated from Project Area I to pay debt service and other obligations with respect to the Existing Bonds (and any bonds issued to refund the Existing Bonds) that are secured by and payable from tax increment revenues generated from Project Area I prior to using Pledged Tax Revenues to pay such obligations.

-The Dissolution Act authorizes the issuance of bonds, including the 2018C Bonds, to be secured by a pledge of moneys deposited from time to time in a Redevelopment Property Tax Trust Fund held by a county auditor-controller with respect to a successor agency, which are equivalent to the tax increment revenues that were formerly allocated under the Redevelopment Law to the redevelopment agency and formerly authorized under the Redevelopment Law to be used for the financing of all of the Agency's redevelopment projects.
-See the caption "THE REFUNDING PLAN."
+The Dissolution Act authorizes the issuance of bonds, including the 2020 Bonds, to be secured by a pledge of moneys deposited from time to time in a Redevelopment Property Tax Trust Fund held by a county auditor-controller with respect to a successor agency, which are equivalent to the tax increment revenues that were formerly allocated under the Redevelopment Law to the redevelopment agency and formerly authorized under the Redevelopment Law to the financing of all of the Agency's redevelopment projects.
+The Pledged Tax Revenues pledged to payment of the 2020 Bonds is limited to tax increment revenues generated from Project Area II and Project Area III, as required by Health and Safety Code Section 34177.5(a)(4); therefore, tax increment revenues generated from Project Area I are not pledged or available to pay debt service on the 2020 Bonds.
+See the caption "THE FINANCING PLAN."